stvarbanov/Angular/cool-tech/cool-tech-app/README.md

 # Guest users
 The guest can browse devices, projects and services.
-TODO: They can add devices to cart, but can't order without profile.

 # Registered users
 Registered users can order and can submit requests and see all their requests (and cancel them if they want.)